-- Bahrain extracts oil from the offshore Abu Safah oil fields (jointly owned with Saudi Arabia), and imports the crude oil for further processing.
-The oil sector accounts for about 50% of Bahrain’s exports and more than 80% of its government revenue.
+Bahrain extracts oil from the offshore Abu Safah oil fields (jointly owned with Saudi Arabia), and imports the crude oil for further processing.
+The oil sector accounts for about 50% of Bahrain’s exports and more than 75% of its government revenue.
 Due to falling oil prices, the country reported a trade deficit in 2016, its first time since 2009 and ran into bigger fiscal deficits in the past few years.
 The situation, however, should improve as oil prices have started to recover.
 Major imports into Bahrain are crude oil and machinery, while its key trading partners are Saudi Arabia, the US, China, India and the UAE.

-- Bahrain levies an import tariff of 5% on most imported goods, except for alcohol and tobacco where higher rates apply, while food, capital goods and raw materials for development projects are exempt.
+Bahrain levies an import tariff of 5% on most imported goods, except for alcohol and tobacco where higher rates apply, while food, capital goods and raw materials for development projects are exempt.
 Bahrain is a member of the Greater Arab Free Trade Area (GAFTA), allowing duty-free access among GAFTA states.
 Along with other states of the GCC, Bahrain will introduce a value-added tax (VAT) at 5% from October 2018.
 While most of the goods and services will be taxed, health sector, education and transportation will be exempted from VAT.

-- Inward FDI stock in Bahrain reached US$28.3 billion in 2015.
-In the same year, China’s cumulative FDI totalled US$3.9 million.
+Inward FDI stock in Bahrain reached US$28.6 million in 2016.
+In the same year, China’s cumulative FDI totalled US$37.36 million.